NodeSchoolSF/interview-prep/s1_01_interview_prep.md

 - Have a live demo.
 If it's a static site, you can host it on github pages for free (check out the `gh-pages` npm package).
 If it has a backend, there are options like Heroku, which has a free tier.
 - Write tests if possible

 A side project is always easier if it's about something you care about.
 What are your interests?
-For me, I like music a lot, so I built a map that displays nearby concerts.
+For me, I like music a lot, so I built a map that displays nearby concerts on top of the Songkick API.
 You can also build a tool to solve a pain point you have, something you've encountered in everyday life — like a chrome extension that generates Github release notes.

 ## References